sccn/labstreaminglayer/README.rst

 `online documentation <https://labstreaminglayer.readthedocs.io/info/getting_started.html>`_.

-The most common way to use LSL is to use one or more applications with integrated LSL functionality to stream data over the local network and record the data alongside any event markers (e.g., from your stimulus presentation package) with the LabRecorder.
+The most common way to use LSL is to use one or more applications with integrated LSL functionality to stream data from one or more devices (e.g., EEG and Eye Tracker) and from a task application (NBS Presentation, psychopy, etc.) over the local network and record the with the LabRecorder.

+Most LSL Applications will come bundled with its own copy of the LSL library (i.e., lsl.dll for a Windows application).
+However, many applications and interfaces (e.g., like pylsl) do not ship with liblsl.dylib or liblsl.so on Mac or Linux, respectively.
+In those cases, it is necessary to install liblsl separately and make it available to the application or interface.
+See the `liblsl repo <https://github.com/sccn/liblsl>`_ for more info.

 * Take a look at the list of
   `supported devices <https://labstreaminglayer.readthedocs.io/info/supported_devices.html>`_